yetanothermightytool/powershell/vbo/vb365-odrestore-checker/README.md

-# VBO OneDrive for Business Restore Checker
+# VB365 OneDrive for Business Restore Checker
 Powershell Script to check restored OneDrive for Business data backed up by Veeam Backup for Microsoft Office 365.

 ## Description